From Chip Heath’s book “Decisive

 “What are we giving up by making this choice?
 What else could we do with the same time and money?”

 Example: Let’s say you are trying to decide between a $1000 stereo and a $700 stereo.
 You shouldn’t simply compare the pro and cons of the $1000 stereo vs the $700 stereo.
-You should widen your options and think about Opportunity Costs.
-You should compare the $1000 stereo vs the $700 Stereo PLUS $300 worth of albums.
+You should widen your options and think about opportunity costs.
+You should compare the $1000 stereo and think about what else you could buy with $1000.
+For example for $1000 you could buy a $700 Stereo PLUS $300 worth of albums.

 • Try the Vanishing Options Test– “Ask them what they’d do if their current alternatives disappeared.”